 Michelle Ishio (Resident Post Pregnancy Rehab Specialist and Fitness Expert)

-If you’ve been consistently working out on a regular basis, doing both cardiovascular and strengthening exercises, then chances are good that you have shed some fat.
+If you’ve been consistently working out on a regular basis, doing both cardiovascular & strengthening exercises, and eating healtheir, then chances are good that you have shed some fat.

 The scale often times might not indicate this because you have also been building lean muscle.
 Muscle is dense, (a small volume of muscle weighs more than the same volume amount of fat), so the scale might not reflect your hard work because although you lost a few pounds of fat, you have also gained a few pounds of muscle.